Kelly Dorfman MS LND discusses the relationship between ear infections and autism in this post.

 The autism epidemic now claims an estimated one in 36 children.

-Some experts suspect the mercury-based preservative thimerosal as a major culprit, but one factor is not responsible for PDD or autism.
+Some experts suspect the mercury-based preservative thimerosal as a major culprit, but one factor alone is not responsible for PDD or autism; instead, the total load of stressors must be considered.
 Ear infections remain shadowy contributors.

 Why Are Ear Infections Such a Problem?

 Frequent ear infections are a sign of weak immune function.

 Most children on the autism spectrum have underlying immune problems.
 Either they are born with weak immunity, making them more reactive to foods, or they react to foods, thus weakening their immune systems.

 Resultant ear infections are the symptom of a deeper underlying problem.
 A classic study done by Talal Nsouli found that 78% of children with otitis media have food allergies.
 When the offending foods were removed from the diet, 86% of ear infections subsided.
 Upon challenge with offending foods, 94% of children had a recurrence of ear infection.

 Kids with food allergies get sick more often because their immune systems focus on reacting to foods, rather than on fighting germs.

 Antibiotics used to treat ear infections may make children more susceptible to damage from mercury and other toxins.

 Preliminary studies by Dr. Boyd Haley, the world authority on mercury, found that the antibiotics ampicillin and tetracycline increase thimerosal-induced neuronal death.
 In other words, less mercury does more damage in the presence of these antibiotics.
 In addition, a meta-analsyis showed that the vast majority (74%) of studies suggest that mercury is a risk factor for autism, revealing both direct and indirect effects.
 Mercury exposure typically comes from the thimerasol preservative as well as mother-to-child transmission, especially from a mother who has mercury amalgams (“silver fillings”).